Infantry Weapons- Follow Up Page

-Sleeping on the idea, I came up with the possibility of a "High Explosive Squirt Head (HESqH) or HE-Foam warhead for Anti-Tank weapons or tank guns.
-This works rather like a HESH round but the foam would cover a greater area and tend to seep under the rims of hatches or through engine louvers.
+Sleeping on the idea, I came up with the possibility of a “High Explosive Squirt Head (HESqH)” or HE-Foam warhead for anti-tank weapons or tank guns.
+This works rather like a HESH round, but the foam would cover a greater area and tend to seep under the rims of hatches or through engine louvres.

 “A can of explosive foam, if it was reasonably safe to carry, would be damned handy munition in MOUT or police situations, because you could control the amount of bang.